 The Hormones Tested in our Female Profiles and Why

 Testosterone levels can also be either too high or too low.
 Testosterone in excess, often caused by ovarian cysts, leads to conditions such as excessive facial and body hair, acne, and oily skin and hair.
 Polycystic ovarian syndrome (PCOS) is thought to be caused, in part, by insulin resistance.
 On the other hand, too little testosterone is often caused by excessive stress, medications, contraceptives, and surgical removal of the ovaries6.
-This leads to symptoms of androgendeficiency including loss of libido, thinning skin, vaginal dryness, loss of bone and muscle mass, depression, and memory lapses.
-SHBG is a protein produced by the liver in response to exposure to any type of estrogen, whether produced naturally by the body, consumed as a synthetic oral contraceptive estrogen, estrogen therapy, or as foods or herbs (phytoestrogens).
+This leads to symptoms of androgen deficiency, including loss of libido, thinning skin, vaginal dryness, loss of bone and muscle mass, depression, and memory lapses.
+SHBG is a protein produced by the liver in response to exposure to any estrogen, whether produced naturally by the body, consumed as a synthetic oral contraceptive estrogen, estrogen therapy, or as foods or herbs (phytoestrogens).
 Released from the liver into the bloodstream, SHBG binds tightly to circulating estradiol and testosterone, preventing their rapid metabolism and clearance and limiting their bioavailability to tissues.
-SHBG gives a good index of the extent of the body’s overall exposure to estrogens.
+SHBG gives a good index of the extent of the body’s exposure to estrogens.
 The SHBG level is also used to calculate free (unbound) testosterone levels when blood spot is used instead of saliva to measure sex hormones.

 Cortisol is an indicator of adrenal function and exposure to stressors.
 Under normal circumstances, adrenal cortisol production shows a diurnal variation and is highest early in the morning, soon after waking, falling to lower levels in the evening.
 Normal cortisol production shows a healthy ability to respond to stress.
-Low cortisol levels can indicate adrenal fatigue (a reduced ability to respond to stressors), and can leave the body more vulnerable to poor blood sugar regulation and immune system dysfunction.
-Chronically high cortisol isa consequence of high, constant exposure to stressors, and this has serious implications for long-term health, including an increased risk of cancer, osteoporosis, and possibly Alzheimer’s disease.
+Low cortisol levels can indicate adrenal fatigue (a reduced ability to respond to stressors) and leave the body more vulnerable to poor blood sugar regulation and immune system dysfunction.
+Chronically high cortisol is a consequence of high, constant exposure to stressors, and this has serious implications for long-term health, including an increased risk of cancer, osteoporosis, and possibly Alzheimer’s disease.

 Free T4, free T3, TSH, and TPO tests can indicate the presence of an imbalance in thyroid function, which can cause a wide variety of symptoms, including feeling cold all the time, low stamina, fatigue (particularly in the evening), depression, low sex drive, weight gain, and high cholesterol.
 Thyroid deficiency can also be a cause of infertility, which is why these tests are included in the Female Fertility Profiles.

-LH and FSH tests are included in the female Fertility Profile to give information on the possible presence of ovarian insufficiency (elevated FSH) or PCOS (elevated LH/FSH).
+LH and FSH tests are included in the Female Fertility Profile to give information on the possible presence of ovarian insufficiency (elevated FSH) or PCOS (elevated LH/FSH).

 How to Use